lukeacparsons/awesome-xr-companies/README.md

 # awesome-xr-companies
-A list of companies working in the VR, AR (XR) space.
+Collection of companies working in the VR, AR (XR) space.

 # Applications